 Setting Up UPS Live Shipping

 WP EasyCart makes it easy to setup live rates, but you do need to acquire the proper account with the carrier to make the connection.
-All of the programming is done for you, but you must get an account from the proper locations.
-These can often be hard to locate, so we will walk you through it here.
+All of the programming is done for you, but you must get an account from UPS in order to connect.
+The latest system from UPS uses an Oauth connection, where you simply login, connect, and begin getting rates from UPS.
+It’s simple, quick, and secure.

 Step 1: Getting your UPS Account